microsoft/vscode-docs/docs/remote/linux.md

 Linux is a highly variable environment and with the sheer number of server, container, and desktop distributions can make it difficult to know what is expected to work.
 Remote Development also has prerequisites for the host / container / WSL distribution you will be connecting to using one of the extensions.

 If you stick to recent stable/LTS versions of **64-bit x86** **Ubuntu** (14.04+), **Debian** (8+), or **CentOS / RHEL** (7+) the VS Code Remote Development extensions should work without additional dependencies.
 However, in the event that you are using a non-standard configuration or downstream distribution, you may or may not run into some hiccups.
-This document provides some information on requirements and some troubleshooting details that might help you get up and running even if you configuration is only community supported.
+This document provides some information on requirements and tips that might help you get up and running even if you configuration is only community supported.

 Note that **other extensions may have dependencies beyond those listed here**, so if you encounter an issue that only occurs with a particular extension, **contact the extension authors** for information on their native dependencies.